cmpitg/ulquikit/src/main.md

     in the HTML output of the document.
   - `styles/` includes CSS or files to be compiled to CSS to use in the HTML output of the document.
+  - `templates/` includes basic template for Markdown documents.
+This directory exists in Ulquikit and is optional.

 * `build/` contains the result of the build process by Ulquikit:
   - The directory itself contains HTML and/or PDF output.